 Currently, there is no Thinkful cyber security program.
 Thinkful is a great option for software engineering, data science, data analytics, UX/UI design, project management, or digital marketing.
 For a cyber security certificate, Thinkful is not the place to go.
 The best alternatives to Thinkful for cyber security bootcamps are Claim Academy and Divergence Academy.

 No, Thinkful is not an accredited institution of higher learning in the United States.
 This means that a Thinkful bootcamp certificate is not considered equivalent to a college degree, and its curricula do not conform to traditional educational standards.
 However, Thinkful’s programs are recognized, to varying degrees, in Texas, Utah, and Washington DC.
+In fact, by attending a Thinkful coding bootcamp, students can earn credit toward a bachelor’s or master’s degree at Southern New Hampshire University (SNHU).

 Choosing Thinkful vs General Assembly comes down to what you want to study.
 The biggest difference is in their offerings.
 Both bootcamps teach data science, data analytics, software engineering, UX design, and digital marketing, but Thinkful also has a project management course, and General Assembly has a wider range of part-time courses.